signalogic/SigSRF_SDK/mediaTest_readme.md

 Here is a description of the above examples:

 1. rtp file containing EVS 5900 bps packets in compact header format
-2. same, but full header format, 40x real-time processing speed
+2. same, but with mix of headerfull and hf-only formats, 40x real-time processing speed
-3. same as 1. but with stereo frames
+3. same as 1. but with mix of one and 2 frames per payload
-4. same as 2. but with stereo frames, 100x real-time processing speed
+4. same as 2. but with mix of one and 2 frames per payload, 100x real-time processing speed

-Note that .rtp file format seems to only support one stream, with IPv4 addresses.
+Currently .rtp file format seems to only support one stream, with IPv4 addresses.
 Also .rtp file headers may contain zero values for source or destination IP address or port values; in that case the DSReadPcapRecord() API in pktlib will use generic local IP values instead of zero.
 If you have an .rtp format file with multiple streams and/or IPv6 addresses, please send to Signalogic and we can take a look at expanding .rtp support.

 For .rtp files with incorrect or zero packet timestamp values, you can set mediaMin options to use a queue-balancing algorithm to estimate correct packet push rate; see [Packet Push Rate Control](#user-content-packetpushratecontrol) below.